Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Having a car is ideal.
 But buses and taxis also operate in Volcán and the surrounding areas.

-The local bus fares in the town are extremely cheap ($1 or less).
+Local bus fares in the town are extremely low ($1 or less).
 If you’re going further, you can expect to pay:

 • Bus to David: Approx. $2-$3 each way